opnfv/fuel/docs/release/installation/installation.instruction.rst

 =========================================

-The following minimum hardware requirements must be met for the virtual installation of Euphrates using Fuel:
+The following minimum hardware requirements must be met for the virtual installation of Fraser using Fuel:

 +----------------------------+--------------------------------------------------------+
 | **HW Aspect**              | **Requirement**                                        |